Pumpkin Benefits For Dogs

-Unfortunately, smaller dogs, like the dachshund breed, sometimes struggle to express their glands naturally, so they need extra fiber to help out.
+Unfortunately, smaller pups, like the dachshund dog breed, sometimes struggle to express their glands naturally, so they need extra fiber to help them out.

 You can use 1-2 tablespoons of pumpkin puree daily when they need some extra fiber to reduce the amount of visits to the vet for gland expression.

 My dachshunds absolutely love eating pumpkin with their dog food.
 They literally do a little dance when pumpkin is added to their meal.